Sardar Samand

-Sardar Samand, is a lake formed by dam built across the Sukri river and Guhiya Nala, which are tributaries of Luni River.
+Sardar Samad is a lake formed by dam built across the Sukri river and Guhiya Nala, which are tributaries of Luni River.
 It was built with the cost of around 10,20,823 rupees and was named after the Maharaja of Kingdom of Marwar, Sardar Singh.
 Its construction started in 1899 and completed in 1905–06.
 It is situated in Pali district sojat of Rajasthan.

 Dam

 The lake is formed by three earthen dams, with total length of 27,252 feet, maximum of height of 31.5 feet and maximum depth is 25.5 feet.
 The tank was built to irrigate over 18,000 acres of land, after a good rainfall.
 Catchment area of Sardar Samand is 800 sq. miles and surface area (when full) is 13 sq. miles.
 Its capacity is, 3500 million cubic feet and length of canals and distributaries is 30 miles.

 This lake was under consideration as a seaplane base for the Imperial Airways Karachi-Calcutta route, but due to less water, Rajsamand was given the preference.